Tutorial: Fast self-forced trajectories

 Integrating trajectories in \((E, L, Q)\) coordinates

-Trajectories can also be solved in the constants of motion parameterisation \((E, L, Q)\).
+Trajectories can also be solved in the constants of motion parameterisation \((E, L, Q)\) via the integrate_constants_of_motion keyword.
 This is supported for all stock trajectory models.
 Given input \((p_0, e_0, x_{I,0})\), the integrator converts these initial conditions to \((E, L, Q)\) and integrates these quantities alongside the inspiral phases.
 The output trajectory is converted back to \((p, e, x_I)\) coordinates if the keyword argument convert_pex=True (which it is by default).

 Integrating in \((E, L, Q)\) can offer some advantages, especially near the separatrix (see Hughes 2024 for more information).
 Typically the trajectory also consists of fewer points than its \((p, e, x_I)\) counterpart, and is therefore faster to compute.
 However, it can also be numerically unstable for very small eccentricities, where small errors in the constants of motion can be amplified when transformed back to \((p, e, x_I)\).
 Usage of this method should be considered somewhat experimental, especially for eccentric and inclined (generic) inspirals.